enisdenjo/graphql-ws/PROTOCOL.md

 <h3 id="successful-connection-initialisation">Successful connection initialisation</h3>

 1. _Client_ sends a WebSocket handshake request with the sub-protocol: `graphql-subscriptions-ws`
-2. _Server_ accepts the handshake and establishes a WebSocket connection (which we call "socket")
+2. _Server_ accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
 3. _Client_ immediately dispatches a `ConnectionInit` message setting the `connectionParams` according to the server implementation
-4. _Server_ validates the connection initialisation request and dispatches a `ConnectionAck` message to the client
+4. _Server_ validates the connection initialisation request and dispatches a `ConnectionAck` message to the client on successful connection
-5. _Client_ has received the acknowledgement message and is now ready to request GraphQL operations
+5. _Client_ has received the acknowledgement message and is now ready to request subscription operations

 ### Forbidden connection initialisation

 1. _Client_ sends a WebSocket handshake request with the sub-protocol: `graphql-subscriptions-ws`
-2. _Server_ accepts the handshake and establishes a WebSocket connection (which we call "socket")
+2. _Server_ accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
 3. _Client_ immediately dispatches a `ConnectionInit` message setting the `connectionParams` according to the server implementation
 4. _Server_ validates the connection initialisation request and decides that the client is not allowed to establish a connection
 5. _Server_ terminates the socket by dispatching the close event `4403: Forbidden`